RarePep8/GachaBot/README.md

 # GachaBot
-A Discord bot the rewards users with cool collectibles for being active in servers
+A Discord bot that rewards users with cool collectibles for being active in servers